ktaranov/sqlserver-kit/SSMS/SSMS_Tips/README.md

 <a id="13"></a>
 ## SQLCMD mode
-Switching on SQLCMD mode enables a number of useful extra scripting style commands in SSMS.In particular you can use it to change to the connection credentials within the query window, so that you can run a query against multiple servers from the same query window.
+Switching on SQLCMD mode enables a number of useful extra scripting style commands in SSMS.
+In particular you can use it to change to the connection credentials within the query window, so that you can run a query against multiple servers from the same query window.
 There are more details of how to do this here: [Changing the SQL Server connection within an SSMS Query Windows using SQLCMD Mode](http://www.sqlmatters.com/Articles/Changing%20the%20SQL%20Server%20connection%20within%20an%20SSMS%20Query%20Windows%20using%20SQLCMD%20Mode.aspx)